 This Sarbanes-Oxley process memo informs and prepares business process control managers to engage in “walkthrough” discussions with auditors.
 In this sample, the internal and external auditors have to conduct their validation/fieldwork on internal controls in compliance with Section 404 of the Sarbanes-Oxley Act.

-Segregation of Duties in Significant Cash Disbursement Applications Questionnaire
+Segregation of Duties Questionnaire: Significant Cash Disbursement Applications

 The following document outlines a set of steps to be followed when reviewing segregation of duties in significant cash disbursement applications.